knative/test-infra/guides/prow_setup.md

 1. Merge a pull request that updates [config_knative.yaml](../config/prow/config_knative.yaml), the Prow config file (usually, copy and update the existing configuration from another repository).
-Run `make jobs/config.yaml` to regenerate [config.yaml](../config/prow/jobs/config.yaml), otherwise the presubmit test will fail.
+Run `make config` to regenerate [config.yaml](../config/prow/jobs/config.yaml), otherwise the presubmit test will fail.

-1. Ask the [oncall](https://knative.github.io/test-infra/) to update the Prow cluster and TestGrid with the new configs, by running `make update-prow` and `make update-testgrid-config` in `config/prow`.
+1. Ask the [oncall](https://knative.github.io/test-infra/) to update the Prow cluster and TestGrid with the new configs, by running `make update-prow-cluster` and `make update-testgrid-config` in `config/prow`.

 1. Wait a few minutes, enter `/retest` as a comment in any PR in the repo and